Can A Misbehaving Spouse Get Occupation Rent? Maybe.

 This has been the focal point of several recent cases:

 • In the recent decision of Malik v.
 Malik, the husband claimed occupation rent from the wife even though he had acted very badly: He had taken the equity out of the family home, had absconded the jurisdiction, and had made no voluntary child support payments at all, even though he could financially afford to.
-In disallowing his claim, the court said: “A non-occupying spouse ought never receive occupational rent for a period in which he or she has deliberately avoided the payment of child support.”
+In disallowing his claim, the court said: “A non-occupying spouse ought never to receive occupational rent for a period in which he or she has deliberately avoided the payment of child support.”

 • Likewise, in Wimalaratnam v.
 Wimalaratnam, the husband’s claim for occupational rent was even more tenuous: not only did he fail to meet his support obligations to his wife and children, and stopped paying his share of the mortgage and other home expenses, but he was actually excluded from the home as a result of his own criminal conduct.
 He had been forcibly removed from the home after being charged with several criminal offences, and was later found guilty of one of them.
-This being the case, the husband was the author of his own misfortune in terms of being excluded from the home; in the circumstances it was not appropriate to award him occupation rent.
+This being the case, the husband was the author of his own misfortune in terms of being excluded from the home; in the circumstances, it was not appropriate to award him occupation rent.

 • On the other hand, in a case called Stetco v.
 Stetco, the judge found it was fair to grant occupation rent of $1,000 per month to the husband, even though he had been abusive in the 32-year marriage to the wife.
 For example, he had used violence and threats of violence to force her to sign a joint line of credit a year before the marriage ending, which he then ran up with debt.
 He had no clear or credible explanation for where he spent the money.

-After separation the wife continued to live modestly, while the husband bought a car, a new home, regularly entertained, and contributed to his RRSPs.
+After separation, the wife continued to live modestly, while the husband bought a car, a new home, regularly entertained, and contributed to his RRSPs.
 Still – and even though the husband’s conduct “shocked the conscience of the court” – it saw fit to award him 21 months’ occupation rent after taking into account various factors, including the equalization payment and the manner in which the parties’ assets would be split.
 A later appeal court affirmed that ruling.

 Trying to predict whether occupation rent will be awarded can be a slippery exercise; as with so many legal determinations, the outcome will always depend on the specific facts.